rohan-bhautoo/Karaoke-Application/README.md

 </p>

 ## Description
-> A Karaoke Application was designed and implemented using JavaFX where a user will be able to search specific songs from a large number of data and to add new songs to the playlist.
+> A Karaoke Application was designed and implemented using Data Structures and JavaFX where a user will be able to search specific songs from a large number of data and to add new songs to the playlist.
 See images of the application in the [Screenshot](/Screenshots) folder.
+>
+> Currently, the [library](/karaokeapp/src/main/java/com/karaokeapp/Library/sample_song_data.txt) has only 4364 songs but it is expected to have over 1 million of songs.
+Some observations such as the time and space complexity must be taken into consideration before choosing the right data structure.
+This will determine the order of growth of the application.
+Implementation of balanced binary search tree data structure was used to store the songs data and its order of growth is ```O(log n)``` where n is the number of songs.

 ### 🏠 [Homepage](/karaokeapp/src/main/java/com/karaokeapp/KaraokeApp.java)
 <p align="center">